Skip to Content

 Street Food Session – St. Pauli StrassenMampf

 Already arriving on Thursday for a long weekend in Hamburg?
-Every Thursday from 5 pm to 11 pm right in front of our Hotel on the Reeperbahn Spielbudenplatz, foodies and gourmets finding a huge selection of food trucks offering a broad ranch of burgers, beers, and other delicious meals.
-We tried the vegetarian burgers of Vincent Vegan Hamburg and the burger sandwiches of F*Burger Hamburg.
+Every Thursday from 5 pm to 11 pm in front of our Hotel on the Reeperbahn Spielbudenplatz, foodies and gourmets find a considerable selection of food trucks offering a broad ranch of burgers, beers, and other delicious meals.
+We tried the vegetarian burgers of Vincent Vegan Hamburg.
 And what tastes better than to combine these with a German Banana-Weizen beer!
 Yammi!
 More about the Street Food Session – St. Pauli Straßenmampf >

 Explore Hamburg with a free Boat Trip

 For us, the best advantage of the Hamburg Card was the free usage of Hamburg Public Transportation Services.
-That includes next to buses and trains also the ferry system.
-Now you can enjoy a harbor boat tour without paying for it.
-For a relaxed one-hour tour around the harbor, we recommend ferry number 62 from the Landungsbrücken, the stop where all ferries and tour boats are departing.
-Don’t forget to dress accordingly to the weather if you want to enjoy the view from the upper deck of the ferry.
+That includes, next to buses and trains, also the ferry system.
+Now, you can enjoy a harbor boat tour without paying for it.
+For a relaxed one-hour tour around the harbor, we recommend ferry number 62 from the Landungsbrücken, the stop where all ferries and tour boats depart.
+Don’t forget to dress according to the weather if you want to enjoy the view from the ferry’s upper deck.
 And don’t forget to bring your Hamburg Card, of course.
-Then the trip is for free, hop on hop off!
+Then the trip is for free, hop on, hop off!

 Escape Room No.1: TEAMESCAPE